lukeinator42/coffee-roaster/README.md

 # Arduino Controlled Coffee Roaster

-This repo contains an Arduino sketch for interfacing and Arduino with [Artisan](https://github.com/artisan-roaster-scope/artisan) RoasterScope.
+This repo contains a sketch for interfacing an
+Arduino with [Artisan](https://github.com/artisan-roaster-scope/artisan) RoasterScope.
 You can use this software to modify a popcorn popper into a computer controlled coffee roaster!

 ![roasted coffee pic](images/20170324_152822.jpg)